-To further ARM’s work in encouraging students to study and pursue science, technology, engineering and mathematics (STEM) subjects, I developed a demo for ARM’s outreach at events such as the 2016 Big Bang Fair.
+I developed a demo for ARM’s outreach at STEM events including the Big Bang Fair.

 The demo is based around a Myo armband, which detects hand gestures through muscle tension in the arm (a method known as electroMyography).
 By performing hand gestures, a user controls a musical sound track and associated visuals displayed on a monitor.
 As well as showcasing how new technologies can be used for creative applications, the demo also highlights how alternative control interfaces can be useful for people with limited motor functions.